lpslqc/lqc-website/content/labs/super-semi lab/index.md

 #tags:
 #  - "news"

-thumbnail: "labs/super-semi/thumbnail.jpg" # Thumbnail image
+thumbnail: "labs/super-semi-lab/thumbnail.jpg" # Thumbnail image
 ---
-The scanning tunneling microscopy (STM) group utilized unique systems capable of measuring devices at cryogenic temperatures and in high magnetic fields, and performing ultra-precise lithography.
-Experimental research activities focus on exploring the surfaces of superconductors, magnetic thin films, and performing hydrogen lithography to synthesize devices at the atomic scale.
+The Super|Semi Lab is a new multi-PI laboratory focused on superconducting and semiconductor devices and hybrid devices like super-semi junctions and epitaxial junctions.

-Research Lead: Multiple-PIs, YOU?
+Research Leads: Charles Tahan, Chris Richardson, Ben Palmer, YOU?